Phishing

 6. Click Send.

-All faculty and staff email is scanned by Microsoft’s Anti-spam & Malware service called Exchange Online Protection.
+All faculty, staff and student email are scanned by Microsoft’s Anti-spam & Malware service called Exchange Online Protection.
 To report spam or phishing attacks, follow one of the above procedures.
 Microsoft gathers this information to create a blacklist based on feedback from users like yourself.